wufoo/docs/source/includes/_reports.md

 Only Chart, Graph, and Number widgets will be included in the request.
 Any Text or Datagrid widgets will not be shown.
 Each widget element will have the following properties:

-Name - Is the widget name.
-This is the friendly name you chose when creating this widget.
+Name - This is the name you chose when creating this widget in the Report Builder.

-Size - Graphs (pie, bar, line) have the sizes small, medium and large.
-Field Charts (fieldChart) have a size of ‘fill’ because they always fill the container they are placed in.
-Big Numbers (bigNumber) have a size of ‘fixed’ because they are all one size.
+Size - Graphs (pie, bar, line) can be `small`, `medium` or `large`.
+Charts (fieldChart) will have a size of `fill` because they always fill the container they are placed in.
+Big Numbers (bigNumber) will also have a size of `fill` because they are all one size.

 Type - The identifier for the widget type.
-Valid Typeof values are fieldChart, bigNumber, bar, line, and pie.
+Valid `type` values are `fieldChart`, `bigNumber`, `bar`, `line`, and `pie`.

-TypeDesc - A user-friendly version of Typeof.
+TypeDesc - A user-friendly version of the Widget type.

-Hash - An unchanging value representing this widget.
+Hash - An unchanging value representing this specific widget on this specific form.

 <h4 id='embed-widget'>The hash code for a widget can be used to embed the widget using Javascript</h4>